List of The New Adventures of Winnie the Pooh episodes: Episodes

-Season 1 (1988–89)
+Season 1 (1988–1989)

 The early half of the season was animated by TMS with the exception of “The Wishing Bear”, which was animated by Walt Disney Animation Australia.
 Walt Disney Animation Australia later took over animation production of the series, starting with “Fish Out of Water”.

 Season 2 (1989)

 Walt Disney Animation Australia animated most of the episodes of Season 2, with the exception of “To Catch a Hiccup”, which was animated by Walt Disney Animation Japan.

 Season 3 (1990)

-Walt Disney Animation Australia animated nearly of the episodes of Season 3, with the exception of “April Pooh” which was animated by Walt Disney Animation UK Limited.
+Walt Disney Animation Australia animated nearly all of the episodes of Season 3, with the exception of “April Pooh” which was animated by Walt Disney Animation UK Limited.

 Season 4 (1991)

 This season was animated both by Wang Animation and Hanho Heung-Up.